 The business more or less broke even over the first nine months of 2024, reporting a loss before tax of SEK2m on revenue of SEK20.3bn (up 23% year-on-year).
-However, CHRY's advisers say that the trend was one of improving profitability over 2024, driven largely through cost-cutting helped by the adoption of Al. The Klarna Checkout division has been sold as the company focuses on building out strategic partnerships in the payments sector, it adds.
+However, the trend was one of improving profitability over 2024, driven largely through cost-cutting helped by the adoption of AI.
+The Klarna Checkout division has been sold as the company focuses on building out strategic partnerships in the payments sector.